best uses for a smart socket

 caption: tp-link bulbs and sockets connect to your wifi and work without the need for another box or hub.

-A smart socket adds a little cleverness to a table lamp or electric heater.
-They connect to your Internet wifi though some work on local 433MHz RF.
+A smart socket adds remote control cleverness to a table lamp or electric heater.
+They connect to your wifi.
+(Some use the longer-range doorbell frequency 433MHz RF).

-• The electric heater upstairs wastes energy and takes time to warm the room up so switching it on/off by remote control is convenient.
-The smart socket app includes a scheduler.
-I added a ‘turn off’ line to the scheduler so that the heater will turn off at times when it’s not needed.
+• The electric heater upstairs takes time to warm the room.
+Switching it on/off by remote control is convenient.
+The smart socket app has a scheduler.
+I add a ‘turn off’ line to the scheduler so that the heater will turn off when it’s not needed.

-• Use a smart socket to turn off a table lamp every night.
+• I use a smart socket to turn off a table lamp every night.
 Use the state of the TV on or off to set which lights come on.

-• One switch > several lights: if you use Home Assistant or other hub find out if it’s possible to ‘synchronise the states’ of several smart sockets. eg I press a wall switch and two table lights turn on.
+• One switch > several lights: if you use Home Assistant (or other hub) find out if it’s possible to ‘synchronise the states’ of multiple smart sockets. eg I press a wall switch and two table lights turn on.

 • Use a smart socket to control a device that’s inconveniently placed – eg behind a kitchen cupboard or in a ceiling void.